Cristian20044121/Cristian20044121/README.md

 👋 **Hello World!
 I'm Cristian Caro.**

-- Full Stack Developer with a knack for innovation, web wizardry, and technical problem-solving.
+- Full Stack Developer with knowledge in frontend and backend development, with the ability to solve complex technical problems.
-- Open to opportunities both on the frontend and backend, with a deep understanding of key tools and best practices.

 ---